buildbuddy-io/buildbuddy/website/blog/introducing-buildbuddy-workflows.md

 builds successfully and passes all tests before you merge pull requests or deploy a new release.

-But because BuildBuddy workflows are optimized for Bazel repos, they are _really fast_.
+But because BuildBuddy workflows are optimized for Bazel repos and closely integrated with BuildBuddy services, they are _really fast_.

 ## How fast are BuildBuddy workflows?